 Summer Art Institute of 1944

 By 1944, Black Mountain College was firmly established at the Lake Eden Campus.
 There was no longer a need for students to vacate for the summer as they had during the years at Robert E. Lee Hall.
 This change led to one of BMC’s greatest innovations, the Summer Art Institutes.
-The legacy of these summer sessions can’t be understated, with influential artists, educators, and visiting students gathering at Black Mountain to discover and experience the most pressing issues in art, music, and other disciplines.
+The legacy of these summer sessions can’t be overstated, with influential artists, educators, and visiting students gathering at Black Mountain to discover and experience the most pressing issues in art, music, and other disciplines.

 Jean Charlot (1898-1979) was born in France to parents who owned an import-export business.
 He grew up among his family’s collection of art from pre-Hispanic Mexico, and was proud of the Aztec ancestry he shared with his family on his mother’s side.